lindMT/DormDinner/README.md

-# DormDinner - A ChatGPT API Integration Website to help you think of what to make for dinner.
+# DormDinner - A ChatGPT API Integration Website

 DormDinner is a website where you can input all your stock food or ingredients from your pantry, and generate delicious recipes you can make.
 Powered by OpenAi's chatGPT API.